dmbarbour/glas/docs/GlasApps.md

 For live coding, projectional editing, debugging, etc. we often want to map program behavior back to source texts.
 In context of staged metaprogramming, this might best be modeled as *Tracing* source texts all the way to compiled outputs.
 This implies provenance annotations are represented at the data layer, not the program layer.

 For performance, a late stage compiler might extract and preprocess annotations in order to more efficiently maintain provenance metadata (e.g. as if tracing an interpreter).
 But this should be understood as an optimization.

-### Quotas

-To simplify reasoning about performance, it's often useful to choke an application to use fewer resources than are available.
-This might be expressed as quotas, e.g. limiting how much CPU is used in a given task.
-It should be feasible to support quotas on both CPU use and memory use.
-Quotas can be managed in two layers: External quotas would be expressed in the configuration, perhaps adjusted by application settings.
-Internal quotas would be expressed as annotations within the program.

 ## Rejected Features